PICurv 0.1.0

 • **SNESNEWTONLS** with a backtracking (bt) line search;

-• a matrix-free operator from MatCreateSNESMF, whose action is the finite-difference directional derivative \(J\mathbf{v} \approx [F(\mathbf{X}+h\mathbf{v}) - F(\mathbf{X})]/h\) (MatMFFDComputeJacobian).
-No Jacobian is assembled;
+• a matrix-free Jacobian operator from MatCreateSNESMF, whose action is the finite-difference directional derivative \(J\mathbf{v} \approx [F(\mathbf{X}+h\mathbf{v}) - F(\mathbf{X})]/h\) (MatMFFDComputeJacobian); this is always authoritative;

 Because the Jacobian action is a finite difference of the residual, the residual must be a deterministic function of the trial vector X (see 5.
 Deterministic Cartesian Seeding (Why It Is Required)).
 GMRES uses PETSc's default classical Gram–Schmidt orthogonalization; modified Gram–Schmidt is not required and is not enabled.